mikegoatly/lifti/README.md

 More information will follow as the code is fleshed out.

-Note:
-There is currently a dependency on preview BCL nuget packages (specifically Microsoft.Bcl.HashCode).

 ## Goals
 1) Provide a very simple way to build an in-memory full text index.
 2) netstandard2 compatibility